This post contains a complete list of thyroid medication names based on the thyroid hormone content of the medication.

 In my experience, I feel that it is best to try and mimic how your thyroid functions naturally by providing a combination of both T4 and T3.

-This may require the use of individual T4 and T3 medications or a medication which contains both such as NDT.
+This may require the use of individual T4 and T3 medications or a medication that contains both such as NDT.

 Now I want to hear from you: